fone-tokyo/phisualaizer/README.md

 ## What is PHISUALAIZER?

 A browser-based lighting visualizer inspired by the legendary PHISH lighting director **Chris Kuroda (CK5)**.
 Built with Three.js.
 No installation required.

-- **PC version** -- Open in Chrome.
-Dual screen TV output via BroadcastChannel.
-- **Mobile version (NEW in v1.2.0)** -- Open in iPhone Safari.
-Single file, no WiFi required.
+Just open in Chrome.

 ---